-The Plant Atlas project began in 2003 and has increased our knowledge of the flora in San Diego area in ways never imagined.
-Not only have we added over 55,000 specimens (and counting) to our collection, but we now have amazing resources available to the general public based on the data from those specimens.
+The San Diego County Plant Atlas project began in 2003 and has increased our knowledge of the flora in San Diego area in ways never imagined.
+Not only have we added more than 70,000 specimens (and counting) to our collection, but we now have amazing resources available to the general public based on the data from those specimens.
 This is a volunteer-based project in which members of the public are trained how to collect voucher specimens of native and naturalized plants throughout San Diego County.
 Over the course of the project, over 300 new county records, 10 new state records, and two new plant taxa have been discovered, all of which account for a considerable increase in the diversity of our local flora.

 Some of the numerous ways in which our data is being used include:

 Some of the most used tools.
 Be sure to visit the Plant Atlas website to see all the mapping and searching tools available.

 Users can search the SDNHM Herbarium databases.
 Plant searches can be done by family, genus, specific epithet, atlas square, locality, and date and the results can be sorted in many different ways.
 The results of a search can be downloaded to the user’s computer in either MS Excel or MS Word.
 Each plant on the list can be clicked to start a Google™ image search for that particular plant taxon.
 Users can search the Plant Atlas database alone, which contains all the specimens collected to date for the project, or only the Herbarium database which contains the historical collection from the 1800s to the present, or both.
 When searching both, specimens collected as part of the Plant Atlas project, but accessioned into the herbarium, are referenced with their herbarium accession number.